csquared/meta-prompt/README.md

-# PIT: Prompt Improvemnt Tool
+# Meta-Prompt: Use prompts to improve your prompts

-Introductory project to get started with prompt engineering.
+Let's use prompt engineering to improve our prompts.

-Let's use prompt engineering to improve our prompts!
+Right now working out the best prompts for prompt improvement.

 Initial goals:
 - [x] Assess the type of prompt provided as a text file